RESEARCH GRANTS

 Successful applicants will excel in one or more of the following:

-- Artistic Impact: The inquiry is experimental, imaginative, innovative, or unconventional, and furthers the applicant's practice in meaningful ways
+• Artistic Impact: The project has a core idea/inquiry/theme and its presentation is experimental, imaginative, innovative, and/or unconventional, and furthers the applicant's practice in meaningful ways

 Eligibility and Requirements:

-- Applicants must be visual artists, or artists with a history of presenting their work in visual arts contexts/venues (performance, film, text, and sound artists are eligible if their work explicitly engages visual arts discourses).
+• Applicants must be artists with a history of presenting their work in visual arts contexts/venues.

-- If you are applying as a collective, one person must serve as the Lead Applicant/point person of the project and be responsible for the receipt, management, and distribution of the funds, handle all communications with WPA, and complete grant reporting.
+• If you are applying as a collective, one person must serve as the Lead Applicant/point person and be responsible for the receipt, management, and distribution of the funds, handle all communications with WPA, and be responsible for grant reporting.

 Ineligible: